bregman-arie/devops-exercises/exercises/aws/README.md

 ### AWS Exercises

 Note: Provided solutions are using the AWS console.
-It's recommended you'll use IaC technologies to solve the exercises (e.g. Terraform).
+It's recommended you'll use IaC technologies to solve the exercises (e.g. Terraform).<br>
+Note 2: Some of the exercises cost money and can't be performed using the free tier/resources

 #### AWS - IAM